What Landlords Are Not Allowed to Do (But Often Try)

 • c) the installations in the dwelling-house for space heating and heating water.

-Oh, and no, even the tenant is in arrears, or even if the tenant smells like he hasn’t used the shower/hot water a day in his life, the landlord is still obligated to make the essential repairs.
-Hey, don’t shoot the messenger, I’m just saying.
+Oh, and no – even if the tenant is in rent arrears, or even if they clearly haven’t used the shower or hot water in what feels like a very long time, the landlord is still legally obligated to carry out essential repairs.

 More deet’s right over here.

-Securing a tenant’s deposit is probably the most discussed ‘to-do’- it’s literally the first thing you learn at ‘landlord school for dummies’!
-So I’m always baffled when landlords claim they don’t need to secure the deposit!
+Securing a tenant’s deposit is probably one of the most widely discussed landlord obligations — it is essentially one of the first things covered in basic landlord guidance.
+So I am always baffled when landlords claim they do not need to protect a deposit.

-The tenancy deposit legislation applies to every landlord in England and Wales that has taken a deposit from a tenant under an Assured Shorthold Tenancy Agreement!
+The tenancy deposit legislation applies to every private residential landlord in England and Wales who takes a deposit from a tenant.

 This seems like a mega no-brainer, but apparently it’s not.